msupply-foundation/msupply_docs/content/docs/replenishment/internal_orders.md

 - If for example, the ordering cycle was every two months, then _Target MOS_ should be set to 3 x 2 = `6.0`

 <div class="imagetitle">
-In below example, we are setting our Target MOS to 3 Months.
+In the below example, we are setting our Target MOS to 3 Months.
 </div>

 ![MaxMOS](/docs/replenishment/images/intord_maxmos.png)